Possible risks of blood transfusions

 With improved testing for HIV, the number of transfusion-related AIDS cases continues to drop.
 The risk of HIV transmission from a transfusion is about 1 in 2 million.
 Along with testing, the risk is reduced by asking donors questions about HIV risk factors and symptoms.

 Along with the tests noted above, all blood for transfusion is tested for syphilis, as well as HTLV-I and HTLV-II (viruses linked to human T-cell leukemia/lymphoma).
 Since 2003, donated blood has been tested for the West Nile virus, too.
-More recently, blood banks also began testing for Chagas disease (an illness common in South and Central America).
+In 2007, blood banks also began testing for Chagas disease (common in South and Central America).

 Diseases caused by certain bacteria, viruses, and parasites, such as babesiosis, malaria, Lyme disease, and others can also be spread by blood product transfusions.
 But because potential donors are screened with questions about their health status and travel, such cases are very rare.